Call for Submissions

 MEDIA STUDIES INTEREST GROUP

-This year's theme is "Elevate”.
-This theme invites members to address the many ways that we can elevate our research, teaching, and fellowship.
-“By pushing the boundaries of traditional inquiry, we can elevate our understanding of communication.
-By pushing the boundaries of traditional instruction, we can elevate our ability to educate others about communication” (Theme Description).
-Given the diversity of MSIG, you are invited to explore this idea, in all of its permutations, for CSCA 2014.
-Original research, multi-media work, discussions, and debates are all encouraged.
+This year's theme is "Convergence.”
+As media scholars, convergence permeates into many of our areas of study in the current media environment.
+This theme invites members to consider the various avenues of convergence in our rich discipline while coming together as media scholars and welcoming a convergence of voices.
+Given the diversity of MSIG, you are invited to explore this idea, in all of its permutations, for CSCA 2015.
+Original research, multi-media work, discussions, themed panels, and debates are all encouraged.
 Work is invited for submission under the following three categories:

-Papers: The Media Studies Interest Group is seeking cutting-edge research regarding all aspects of media studies, including: mass communication, media technology, media and culture, popular culture, media theory, or other studies of media and mass communication for the 2014 conference.
-All paradigms and methodologies are welcome.
+Papers: The Media Studies Interest Group is seeking cutting-edge research regarding all aspects of media studies, including: mass communication, media technology, media and culture, media theory, or other studies of media and mass communication for the 2015 conference.
+We welcome scholars from all paradigms and methodologies who examine all forms of traditional and new media with regard to audiences, texts, technologies, effects, producers, and culture.
+Considering the theme of the conference, papers examining the convergence of paradigms, methodologies, texts, and audiences are especially welcome.
 Papers can follow the current editions of APA, MLA, or Chicago styles.
 All submitted papers must be the original work of the author(s).
-Please send your submission to firstname.lastname@example.org as two Microsoft Word files, with the first file containing a title page with author name(s) and contact information and the second file containing the text of the paper.
+Please send your submission to email@example.com as two Microsoft Word files, with the first file containing a title page with author name(s) and contact information and the second file containing the text of the paper.
 If the paper is solely student-authored, please type the word “STUDENT” on the title page.
 All author-identifiers should be removed from the second file (excluding previous scholarly works cited in the paper and listed in the references section).
 The e-mail subject line should include the abbreviation CSCA and the title of the paper.
 For the sake of timely and thorough review, papers must be no longer than 25 pages of actual text written within accepted publishing guidelines (not including appendices, references/bibliographies, etc.).
 Papers not meeting these submission guidelines may not be distributed for review.
+All 2015 submissions must also include a Competitive Paper Submission Form submitted with the paper.
+This form is located on the CSCA home page at www.csca-net.org

-Original Media Submissions: The Media Studies Interest Group welcomes submissions of original media.
-Documentaries of all lengths, fictional narratives or non-narratives, public service announcements, or other creative works of media are appropriate for submission, especially those that include the theme of “Elevate.”
+Original Media Submissions: The Media Studies Interest Group welcomes submissions of original traditional and new media that engage theory, pedagogy, or communicative phenomena.
+These submissions can include, but are not limited to, documentaries of all lengths, fictional narratives or non-narratives, public service announcements, new media texts, or other creative works of media are appropriate for submission, especially those that include an element of “convergence.”
 The submission must include a pedagogical or theoretical rationale for the work (a rationale could be an accompanying full-length paper written for the project or a 2-4 page rationale written for the submission).
 We especially encourage student projects and/or student/faculty collaborations.
-Those interested in submitting should contact planner Sara Drabik @ CSCAMSIG@Gmail.com with a brief description of the media by September 14, 2013 to begin the submission process.
+Those interested in submitting should contact planner Scott Walus CSCAMSIG@Gmail.com with a brief description of the media by September 15, 2014 to begin the submission process.

 Awards: The Media Studies Interest Group presents three awards annually.
 The Samuel L. Becker Award is given for the top graduate student paper.
 The Becker Award includes an individual certificate and a cash award.
 At the annual business meeting, the Media Studies Interest Group also presents awards for top faculty paper and top original media submission.

-Submissions for all categories must be complete by October 4, 2013.
+Submissions for all categories must be complete and submitted by October 3, 2014 at midnight (CST).
 Please note the earlier deadline for beginning the submission process of original media.

 Questions?
 Contact the Media Studies Interest Group Planner: